AntonioFasano/BloomR/README.md

 You will find your portable BloomR directory  inside `workDir`.

+__Note__: the build script will download from the Internet the required files (c.
+150 MB).
+Think of this if you have a metered connection

 **Browser oddities**

 Downloading a file _as is_  from you browser can be tangled.
 Normally you need to a) select  All Files in the Save-as option of the browser Save dialog and b)   double-quote the filename.
 In as far as the format is text (not HTML), even if you get a distorted name, like "bloomr_build_R.txt", you can always adjust the `source()`-path accordingly.